Get us in your inbox

 Advertising

-That being said... you can’t catch the Tube to the coast, so, why not make life a bit easier for yourself and visit an urban beach?
+That being said... you can’t catch the Tube to the coast, so, why not make life a bit easier for yourself and visit a city beach?
 They have sand, they have cocktails, they often have beach parties and they sometimes (when we’re lucky) get a bit of sun.
-We’re not going to turn our noses up at any of that.

 Here we’ve rounded up the most decent ones in the city.
 If you fancy a swim instead then check out these dreamy London lidos and outdoor pools.
-And if you still aren’t convinced that a sandpit by the South Bank will give you those sweet holiday feels, here are some actual beaches near London you can head to.
+And if you still aren’t convinced that a sandpit by the South Bank will give you those holiday feels, here are some actual beaches near London you can head to.

 RECOMMENDED: Our guide to outdoor London.